raspdevpy/ccdoc/guide/Bot/cacheMember.md

 # $cacheMember
-Caches a member, so the bot recognizes the Member if you use other **cooldownless** user functions like, `$userwithRoles` not needed for function like:`$toggleRole,$giveRoles...`
+Caches a member, so the bot recognizes the Member, when you use functions without cooldowns, such as `$usersWithRole`.
+This function is not needed for functions like `$toggleRoles`, and `$giveRoles`.
 #### Usage: `$cacheMember[userID (optional)]`

 #### Example:
-`$cacheMember[00xxxxxxxxxxxxxx00]`
+`$cacheMember[userID]`

 ::: tip
-When someone executes a command, he/she/it will automatically get cached.
+When someone executes a command, they will automatically get cached.
 :::

 ##### Function difficulty: <Badge type="tip" text="Easy" vertical="middle" />